munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Kirigaya Toko is a first-year student at Tsukinomori Girls' Academy, and the lead guitarist of Morfonica.
+She handles the band's costumes and like Lisa, follows gyaru fashion.

+Outside of the band she is friends with Sayo and Kaoru, and is also classmates with Nanami.

-Toko is the lead guitarist of the band member Morfonica, Toko is a tough bot, which means she has 60 skill point.
+Toko is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.

 Her co-op is set to 50 (Ok).
 Toko has moderate teamwork.
 She only follows the player's commands and stays close to her teammates if the CTs lost the previous round.